RobertARandolph/AdmiralBumbleBee.com/_posts/2019-06-01-Daw-V-Daw-Automation-Part-3.md

 # Support Me!

-This post took XX hours to research, photograph, write and edit.
+This post took 19 hours to research, screensho t, write and edit.
 If you appreciate the information presented then <a href="/DonateNow/">please consider joining patreon or paying me for my time spent bringing you quality content!</a>

 <a href="https://www.patreon.com/bePatron?u=7465992"> <img class="patreon-button" src="/assets/Patreon.png" alt="Be a Patreon!"></a>